LightTag/user_guide/source/managing/taskdefinition/index.rst

 Advanced Configuration
 ----------------------
 Task Definitions can also specify one or more :ref:`Teams<team>` that will be working on the task.
-By default, this will be Everyone and you can specify teams based on your own logic such as language profiency, access controls or domain expertise.
+By default, this will be Everyone and you can specify teams based on your own logic such as language proficiency, access controls or domain expertise.

 .. figure:: ./img/advancedTD.png